MultiSafepay/docs/content/checkout/single.md

     </details>

-📘 **Note:** We use the `orderData` object to ensure the payment method is enabled, and the currency, country, and order amount are supported.
+**⚠️ Note:** We use the `orderData` object to ensure the payment method is enabled, and the currency, country, and order amount are supported.

 2. Construct a `PaymentComponent` object in the `test` environment using the `order` object and your API token: